Students with disability

 Some mainstream Independent schools incorporate a unit on campus to cater for students with special needs because of profound hearing loss, severe language disorders, social and emotional disorders, or intellectual disability.

-Many Independent schools employ specialist teachers to work with class teachers and parents to develop individual learning programs for students with learning difficulties and to assist class teachers develop strategies and materials to meet the needs of such students.
+Many Independent schools employ specialist teachers to work with class teachers and parents to develop individual learning programs for students with special needs and to assist class teachers develop strategies and materials to meet the needs of these students.
 Some schools employ teacher aides to work with students in class or withdraw students from class to work with specialist teachers.

 The responsibility of schools